 Initial exploratory phone call is free to give us an opportunity to establish if I am the right person for your needs and to enable you to ask any questions you may have.

-Sessions take place weekly at a mutually agreed time.
+Sessions for both adults and teens take place weekly at a mutually agreed time.
 Payments are payable by bank transfer and sessions cancelled with 24hrs or less notice are charged at the full session rate.

 Providing you with a confidential space is a big part of creating a feeling of safety and trust within sessions.
 As your Counsellor, I hold this confidentiality for you.
 There are some exceptions to this which I discuss with you when making our shared agreement in the first session.